Problem Package Format

 • additional_arguments: in case output_validator_args are specified for the test case, these are passed as additional arguments to the validator on the command line.

-• team_input: when running the validator in interactive mode everything written on the validator's standard output pipe is given to the program being validated.
-Please note that when running interactive the program will only receive the output produced by the validator and will not have direct access to the input file.
+• team_input: when running the validator in interactive mode everything written on the validator's standard output is given to the program being validated.
+Please note that when running interactively the program will only receive the output produced by the validator and will not have direct access to the input file.

 Reporting a judgement

-Any other exit code (including 0!) indicates that the validator did not operate properly, and the judging system invoking the validator must take measures to report this to contest personnel.
+Any other exit code, including 0, indicates that the validator did not operate properly, and the judging system invoking the validator must take measures to report this to contest personnel.
 The purpose of these somewhat exotic exit codes is to avoid conflict with other exit codes that results when the validator crashes.
 For instance, if the validator is written in Java, any unhandled exception results in the program crashing with an exit code of 1, making it unsuitable to assign a judgement meaning to this exit code.

 Reporting Additional Feedback